musictechlab/mtl-wavesurfer-audioplayer/README.md

 - - `volume` - the current value of volume
 - Outputs:
 - - `select-stem` - emitted after stem selection.
 Contains 2 objects: the selected stem and the stem WaveSurfer
 - - `stem-time-update` - emitted continuously if stem is playing.
-Notify the main WaveSurfer object to update it's progress
+Notify the main WaveSurfer object to update its progress

 #### OrganismHookControls.vue - component used for displaying hooks menu and managing them